Bushman royal marriage

 The snake fat was poison.
 So is individuation because it disrupts the old order to make room for a new individual.
 The collective was using the poison of individuation in an attempt to reverse it's course.

 We see this, for example, in group therapy when a group caught in resistance colludes to defend against individuation.
-Psychological "ideas" are then used to rationalize destructive behavior.
+Psychological "ideas" are then used to rationalize destructive or.
 For example the group may gang up to discredit a member who, acting as whistle-blower, points out their collusion.

 Qwanciqutshaa had been "killed" and would be reborn, like the girl who also went into the underworld.
 Their parallel transformations confirm that this story is about the unfolding of an archetypal process.